 It is advisable to stake your tree while it is still young.
 Once planted you can simply secure the base of the trunk to a stake.
 Once your tree is strong enough, just remove the stake.

-You won’t need to spend much time fertilizing your tree; however, it is recommended to add some occasional slow-release plant food during the growing stages of its first few years.
+You won’t need to spend much time fertilising your tree; however, it is recommended to add some occasional slow-release plant food during the growing stages of its first few years.
 Thereafter, you can cut back entirely.

 Your coral gum should begin to bloom after its first growing year and generally blooms throughout most of spring, summer, autumn and sometimes even winter.